 Help The Phoenix Residence continue to provide programs and services to enrich the lives of those we serve – donate today!

-Contact your local legislator to express the need to support Minnesotans with disabilities and the services they deserve.
-Share your story - you can make a difference!
+Contact your local legislator to express the need to support a rate increase.
+Share your story - YOU can make a difference!

 The Phoenix Residence, Inc (PRI) is a non-profit organization founded in St. Paul Minnesota in 1974 by Margaret Ludden a parent of a son with disabilities.
 Margaret formed a coalition of parents like her that had grown children with developmental and physical disabilities.